 Finance Ministers from the six member states of the Monetary Union of West Africa (MUWA) opened their discussions in Abidjan, the Ivory Coast, on Friday (26 March).

-Finance Ministers from the six member states of the Monetary Union of West Africa (MUWA) opened their discussions in Abidjan, the Ivory Coast, on Friday (26 March).
+Background: Finance Ministers from the six member states of the Monetary Union of West Africa (MUWA) opened their discussions in Abidjan, the Ivory Coast, on Friday (26 March).
 On the following day in Abidjan, another member of the MUWA, Senegal, signed an agreement with the African development Bank (A.D.B.) for financial aid.

 The delegations at the M.U.W.A. meeting were led by Mr. Babacar Ba of Senegal, Major Isidore Amoussou of Benin, Mr. Mamadou Sanfo of Upper Volta, Mr. Tondji Alfodja of Niger, Mr. Eden Kodjo of Togo and the meeting was presided over by the Ivory Coast Finance Minister, Konan Bedie.